verilog-to-routing/vtr-verilog-to-routing/doc/src/yosys+odin/quickstart.rst

 .. code-block:: bash

-   ./odin_II --elaborator yosys -V <path/to/Verilog/File>
+   ./odin_II --elaborator yosys -v <path/to/Verilog/File>
+   ./odin_II --elaborator yosys -s <path/to/SystemVerilog/File>
+   ./odin_II --elaborator yosys -u <path/to/UHDM/File>

-Passes a Verilog HDL file to Yosys for elaboration, then Odin-II performs the partial mapping and optimization.
+Passes a Verilog/SystemVerilog/UHDM HDL file to Yosys for elaboration, then Odin-II performs the partial mapping and optimization.
 Warnings and errors may appear regarding the HDL code by Yosys.

 .. note::